GDSoftworks/Management/README.md

 # About Project

-> It is the managemenet software to give your team and you must-have tools for correct for organizing workflow.
-Must-have project management tools, knowledge management system and much more features that will make your work much easier.
+> Open-source managemenet software that give your team and you must-have tools for correct for organizing workflo: project management tools, knowledge management system and much more features that will make your work much easier.

 # Table of contents